Hansel & Gretel: Witch Hunters: Development

 Hansel & Gretel: Witch Hunters is the first English language film and the first big studio production of Norwegian writer and director Wirkola, up to this point best known for his 2009 Nazi zombie-themed, independent, horror, and comedy film Dead Snow.
 Wirkola said he was contacted by producer Kevin Messick from Gary Sanchez Productions after the screening of Dead Snow at the Sundance Film Festival: "So my first meeting, my first day in Los Angeles] was with those guys and I pitched Hansel and Gretel and they loved it.
 And they took me to Paramount two days after and we sold it."
 In 2013, Wirkola said "I'm still surprised that they went for it, because it's a crazy, rock n' roll script.
 It's full throttle, there's lots of blood and gore and bad language, I often wonder how I got this movie made.
 It's all across the world now.
 But people really seem to respond to it, which is what we hoped, that people would enjoy this ride."

 An announcement of Hansel & Gretel: Witch Hunters sparked a production of several other "Hansel and Gretel"–based films made by different studios, including The Asylum's mockbuster Hansel & Gretel, Syfy's Witchslayer Gretl, and Lionsgate Home Entertainment's Hansel & Gretel: Warriors of Witchcraft.
 The film was a part of an overall Hollywood trend of witch-themed films, including Beautiful Creatures (which stars Thomas Mann) and Oz the Great and Powerful, set to be released that same season.
-The project was given a budget of $50 million, co-financed by Metro-Goldwyn-Mayer.
+The project was given a budget of $50 million, co-financed by Metro-Goldwyn-Mayer (MGM).